Turkey Tail vs Reishi: Which Mushroom Is Right for You?

 Human RCTs 20+ (incl.
 8 meta-analyses) 10–15 Turkey Tail

-Gut microbiome Strong — 3 human RCTs Limited human evidence Turkey Tail
+Gut microbiome Subject of human research Limited human evidence Turkey Tail

-NK cell activation Consistent across 5+ human studies Some evidence, less consistent Turkey Tail
+NK cell activation Subject of ongoing research Some evidence, less consistent Turkey Tail

 Stress / adaptogenic No clear adaptogenic evidence Yes — cortisol and HPA axis Reishi